💔 How Roskomnadzor Accidentally Tanked My Russian Traffic! A Dev's SEO Story

 The Invisible Wall

 I started troubleshooting.
-The culprit wasn't my code or my SEO strategy—it was the network layer.
+The culprit wasn't my code or my SEO strategy.
+It was the network layer.

 The Fix: Nginx & VDS